Muslims in the United States military: After World War II

 Abdullah Igram, a Muslim-American World War II veteran, campaigned for Islam to be an option in servicemembers' religious identification.
 His organization provided additional tags that soldiers were permitted to wear starting in 1953, and by then dog tags included codes for 'other' and 'prefer not to say'.
 By the Vietnam War, personnel could use a wide list of spelled-out religious names.

 21st century

 According to the Department of Homeland Security, a total of 6,024 Muslim-American troops served in overseas deployments in the ten years following 9/11, with 14 fatalities reported in Iraq.
 As of December 2015, there were approximately 5,897 active Muslim members of the US military, accounting for roughly 0.45% of total personnel.
 Because of military policies, practicing Muslim service members are required to shave off their beards and other facial hair and often face difficulties obtaining food that meets their dietary requirements.
 The involvement of Muslim Americans in the military received increased public attention following events such as the September 11 attacks, the 2009 Fort Hood shooting, and Khizr Khan's 2016 Democratic National Convention speech.

-In 2023, Muslim service members stationed at Prince Sultan Air Base, Saudi Arabia were granted leave to attend the Hajj while on deployment.